 “Believing is a fine thing, but placing those beliefs into execution is a test of strength.” –Kahlil Gibran

 I believe people often miss some really crucial steps to goal setting and find themselves abandoning their goals because they just did not have the necessary knowledge to get where they wanted to go successfully.
 So, here is a run-down of those steps that just don’t need to be skipped:

-- OBSTACLES.
-Write down the obstacles that will most likely sabotage your goal and them write down a plan to keep that from happening. (i.e. Goal is to not eat after dinner.
-Obstacle is staying up late and getting hungry.
+OBSTACLES.
+Write down the obstacles that will most likely sabotage your goal and then write down a plan to keep that from happening. (i.e. Goal is to not eat after dinner.
+The obstacle is staying up late and getting hungry.
 Plan is to go to bed before the typical time of hunger strikes).